tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 The following preprocessing steps are supported by the pipeline:
 1. Slice-timing correction of the functional data (section 2.1)
 2. Realignment of the functional data (section 2.2)
-3. Extraction of an inclusive mask, based on the functional images (section 2.3)
+3. Calculation of framewise displacements (section 2.3)
-4. Calculation of framewise displacements (section 2.4)
+4. Coregistration of the functional images to the anatomical image (section 2.4)
-5. Coregistration of the functional images to the anatomical image (section 2.5)
+5. Normalization of the functional data (section 2.5)
-6. Segmentation of the anatomical image (section 2.6)
+6. Extraction of an inclusive mask, based on the functional images (section 2.6)
-7. Erosion of the segmentation data (section 2.7)
+7. Segmentation of the anatomical image (section 2.7)
-8. Normalization of the beta (connectivity) maps (or other functional images; section 2.8)
+8. Erosion of the segmentation data (section 2.8)
 9. Smoothing of the normalized functional images (section 2.9)
 10. Filtering of the timeseries data (section 2.10)